matrix-org/synapse/docs/specification.rst

 - m.room.config
 - m.room.invite_join

-What are they, when are they used, what do they contain, how should they be used
+What are they, when are they used, what do they contain, how should they be used.
+Link back to explanatory sections (e.g. invite/join/leave sections for m.room.member)

 Non-state messages
 ------------------